Up to 60% off sofas & mattresses — limited‑time deals.

 • Weight: 126 lbs.

-• Seat/back construction (included components): tufted bench seat, loose back cushions, two bolster pillows.
+• Seat/back construction (listed): tufted bench seat, loose back cushions, two bolster pillows.

 • Frame materials (listed): solid and composite wood frame; kiln-dried solid pine; solid rubberwood legs.